javigs82/kubernetes-efk/README.md

 kctl apply -f es-configmap.yaml
 ```

-To have a three-node cluster with all roles, use this:
+To have a full cluster with all roles, use this:

 ```
 kctl apply -f es-full-svc.yaml